diemastermonkey/dial-o-tron/README.md

 Everything starts when a user enters a 7-digit number.
 The number is used

 ## Procedural Generation
-Most 'randomization' that you'll see in Javascript will probably use the `Math.random` object.
-That returns a random value every time it's called.
-These values are meant to be difficult to predict - that is, after all, the closest a deterministic system like a computer can get to 'truly random' (yes, we can argue in the comments).
+Most randomization you'll see in Javascript will use the `Math.random` object.
+It returns a 'random' value each time it's called.
+The values are meant to be difficult to predict...that is the closest a deterministic system like a computer can get to 'truly random'.
+(Yes, I will happily argue this with you in the comments.)

-But for Dial-O-Tron, we need an algorithm that produces *seemingly* unpredictable results that are in fact completely consistent for a given set of parameters.
-For example, SpecialRand(A) returns output 'K' every time, yet it remains infeasible to predict in advance what a given input will produce.
-This is Procedural Generation in a nutshell.
+But for Dial-O-Tron, we need an algorithm that produces *seemingly* unpredictable results that are in truth completely consistent for a given set of inputs.
+For example, `SpecialRand(123)` returns output 'K' every time, and yet it remains infeasible to predict in advance what `SpecialRand(456)` will produce.

+In a nutshell, this is Procedural Generation on-the-cheap.

 This can be accomplished with many different algorithms, such as the Perlin Noise I use in the unpublicized 'Entroscope' app for Android.
 In that, geolocation and clock data are inputs to generate game data on-the-fly, according to the results of a Perlin Noise function.